Spencerx/NeMo-Skills/docs/pipelines/generation.md

 In this case we are assuming you're running on a slurm cluster and have downloaded Llama 3.1 405B.

-Note that in this case we use a path to one the train set of the "math" dataset which we prepared with previous command.
+Note that in this case we use a path to one the train set of the "hendrycks_math" dataset which we prepared with previous command.
 We are using a [generic/math](https://github.com/NVIDIA-NeMo/Skills/blob/main/nemo_skills/prompt/config/generic/math.yaml) config and a tokenizer for the base model
 (we found Llama 3.1 follows few-shots much better without chat tokens).
-Finally, we are specifying few shot examples which come from [here](https://github.com/NVIDIA-NeMo/Skills/blob/main/nemo_skills/prompt/few_shot_examples/math.py) and asking the script to evaluate the generated solutions by providing `--eval_args`.
+Finally, we are specifying few shot examples which come from [here](https://github.com/NVIDIA-NeMo/Skills/blob/main/nemo_skills/prompt/few_shot_examples/math.py) and asking the script to evaluate the generated solutions by providing `++eval_type=math`.

 An example prompt (printed by the generate script) for that job is below.